MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 5. Enter the maximum storage in GB for the site.

   > [!NOTE]
   > The max value you can enter is 25600 GB, although this may be more space than your organization has.
 To see how much space comes with your subscription, see [SharePoint Online Limits](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).<br> If you set site storage limits in PowerShell, you enter them in MB.
-The values are converted and rounded down to the nearest integer to appear in GB in both the new and classic SharePoint admin centers.
+The values are converted and rounded down to the nearest integer to appear in GB in both the SharePoint admin center.
 So a value of 5000 MB becomes 4 GB.
 The minimum storage limit is 1 GB, so if you set a value of less than 1024 MB by using PowerShell, it will be rounded up to 1 GB.

 6. Make sure **Notifications** is turned on to send an email to site admins when the site approaches the storage limit.
 Then enter a value as a percent for how full you want the storage to be when the email is sent.